-The purpose of a code of ethics is to acknowledge a profession’s acceptance of the responsibility and trust conferred upon it by society and to recognize the internal obligations inherent in that trust.
-The following paragraphs delineate the standards governing the conduct of members in their professional interactions with patients, colleagues, other health professionals and the general public.
-Realizing that no code can encompass all ethical responsibilities of the members, this enumeration of obligations in the code of ethics is not comprehensive and does not constitute a denial of the existence of other obligations, equally imperative, and not specifically mentioned herein.
+A code of ethics acknowledges a profession’s acceptance of the responsibility and trust conferred upon it by society and recognizes the internal obligations inherent in that trust.
+The following paragraphs delineate the standards governing the conduct of members in their professional interactions with patients, colleagues, other health professionals, and the general public.
+Realizing that no code can encompass all ethical responsibilities of the members, this enumeration of obligations in the code of ethics is not comprehensive and does not constitute a denial of the existence of other obligations, equally imperative and not explicitly mentioned herein.
 This code of ethics shall be binding on the members of this Society.

 Members must uphold the dignity and honor of the profession, accept its disciplines and expose without hesitation illegal, unethical and incompetent conduct.

 - Members are part of a collaborative effort to deliver proper health care to the patient under the members’ care.

 - The member has a personal, as well as a professional, obligation to protect and safeguard the patients from illegal and/or unethical actions or the incompetence of any person.

 - The member must maintain personal integrity and establish the appropriate means to fully protect his freedom of conscience for the delivery of services to the patient.

 - A member who demonstrates incompetence or illegal conduct as it pertains to this Code of Ethics shall be exposed to the proper authorities.

 Members shall respect the patients’ rights and dignity and shall uphold the doctrine of confidentiality regarding privileged patient information..